samatict/UniMelb-Data-Science/README.md

 - Goes through all the great algorithms, _including_ path-finding algorithms (unlike DoA which covers hashing instead)
 - Assignments are great fun, and after FoA you should (hopefully) be experienced enough in C to appreciate it.
 - The 2018 Exam question about electrical outages landed me a Graduate offer at EssentialEnergy (ayyyy)
-- If you took Engineering Computation instead of FoA, you're gonna suffer a lot...
+- If you took Engineering Computation instead of FoA, you're going to suffer a lot...

-**Artificial Intellgience**:
+**Artificial Intelligence**:
 - First third of the lectures are review of basic search algorithms (ADS students will find it a breeze).
 - Assignments ARE AMAZINGLY FUN.
 - Tutors and lectures are ACTUALLY GOOD.
 - Hard and conceptual tutorial questions (although there is no full solution) but are quite useful in expanding your problem solving.
 - Notation for Probability (YES PROB IS IN THE SUBJECT) uses logical AND/OR/NOT, so you have been warned.
-- Do yourself a favour, and take the subject!!!!
+- Do yourself a favour and take the subject!!!!

-**Machine Learning:**
+**Machine Learning: **
 - Subject has no maths pre-req, but they attempt to cover "Linear Statistical Models" in 1 lecture. (_I'm not joking it was aids_)
-- Discussion forumn is dead (same as EoDP).
+- Discussion forum is dead (same as EoDP).
-- The usual lectruer is great, given that the maths is not a pre-req (at least tries to make it interesting).
+- The usual lecturer is great, given that the maths is not a pre-req (at least tries to make it interesting).
 However, he was sick for a vast majority of the time I took the subject so my experience may be a bit more biased to the worse side.
 - A lot of content was attempted to be covered and felt a bit too ambitious given that the maths was not pre-req.
 - First assignment is a joke if you have done maths, but the second is a **lot more** interesting.
-- Quoting my tutor: _"this subject is a money grabber because noone would take this subject if Probability was an actual pre-req".
+- Quoting my tutor: _"this subject is a money grabber because no one would take this subject if Probability was an actual pre-req".
 - Tim Baldwin saved us for the exam lecture <3

 **Maths Subjects**: